ROUN-LEE-KOR/LiDAR-based-Mapping-Considering-Laser-Reflectivity-in-Indoor-Environments/README.md

 ## Scan filter
-> * This filter is made to filter out disturbances in LiDAR measurements, like mirrors, glasses in indoor environments.
+> * This filter is made to filter out a reflective object (e.g. mirrors, glasses) in LiDAR measurements.
 > * This software is based on Velodyne VLP-16 LiDAR